kevindeasis/awesome-fullstack/README.md

 > A curated list on how to Full Stack

-Learn front-end, middle-tier, back-end tier, algorithms, and continuous delivery
+Learn front-end, middle-tier, back-end tier, algorithms, and continuous delivery.
+Note: if you go to stackoverflow and click any tag, then go to the info tab, it should contain resources about that tag.

 # What to Learn
 >1.
 [Front End](https://github.com/kevindeasis/awesome-fullstack#front-end-tier)